 There are, however, possible risks that may be associated with the use of progestins with estrogens compared to estrogen-alone regimens.
-These include a possible increased risk of breast cancer, adverse effects on lipoprotein metabolism (lowering HDL, raising LDL), and impairment of glucose tolerance.
+These include an increased risk of breast cancer.

-In patients with pre-existing hypertriglyceridemia, estrogen therapy may be associated with elevations of plasma triglycerides leading to pancreatitis and other complications.
-Consider discontinuation of treatment if pancreatitis or other complications develop.
+In women with pre-existing hypertriglyceridemia, estrogen therapy may be associated with elevations of plasma triglycerides leading to pancreatitis.
+Consider discontinuation of treatment if pancreatitis occurs.

-Estrogens may be poorly metabolized in patients with impaired liver function.
-For patients with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised, and in the case of recurrence, medication should be discontinued.
-Topically administered estrogen therapy avoids first-pass hepatic metabolism.
+Estrogens may be poorly metabolized in women with impaired liver function.
+For women with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised, and in the case of recurrence, medication should be discontinued.

 Estrogen administration leads to increased thyroid-binding globulin (TBG) levels.
-Patients with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T4 and T3 serum concentrations in the normal range.
-Patients dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased doses of their thyroid-replacement therapy.
-These patients should have their thyroid function monitored in order to maintain an acceptable range.
+Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T4 and T3 serum concentrations in the normal range.
+Women dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased doses of their thyroid-replacement therapy.
+These women should have their thyroid function monitored in order to maintain an acceptable range.

 Estrogens may cause some degree of fluid retention.
-Patients who have conditions that might be influenced by this factor, such as a cardiac or renal dysfunction, warrant careful observation when estrogens are prescribed.
+Women with conditions that might be influenced by this factor, such as a cardiac or renal dysfunction, warrant careful observation when estrogen-alone is prescribed.

-Endometriosis may be exacerbated with administration of estrogens.
-A few cases of malignant transformation of residual endometrial implants have been reported in women treated post-hysterectomy with estrogen alone therapy.
-For patients known to have residual endometriosis post-hysterectomy, the addition of progestin should be considered.
+A few cases of malignant transformation of residual endometrial implants have been reported in women treated post-hysterectomy with estrogen-alone therapy.
+For women known to have residual endometriosis post-hysterectomy, the addition of progestin should be considered.